odpi/specs/ODPi-Runtime.md

 -   **[HADOOP_VERSION]** For this version of the ODPi Runtime Specification, Platforms MUST include a descendent of the Apache Hadoop 2.7 branch.
 Future versions MAY increase the base Apache Hadoop version.

--   The Apache components in a Platforms MUST have their source be 100% committed to an Apache source tree.
+-   The Apache components in a Platform MUST have their source be 100% committed to an Apache source tree.

 Patch Specifications
 ---------------------------